 Here’s one exception though: their refurbished collection, Amazon Renewed.

-Their range includes smartphones, computers, tablets, cameras, gaming, headphones, home entertainment, tools, home and kitchen, lawn and garden, office products, portable speakers, and smartwatches.
+Their range includes smartphones, computers, tablets, cameras, gaming, headphones, home entertainment, tools, home and kitchen appliances like eco kettles, lawn and garden, office products, portable speakers, and smartwatches.

 We typically wouldn’t think of Amazon as one of the ethical places to buy electronics, but this offshoot of Amazon is a great place to buy pre-owned, refurbished, and open-box products.